russodomenic5-collab/Cyclistic_Case_Study/README.md

 **1. 🚲Ride Distribution: Members vs Casuals**

-This chart shows the overall split of rides between members and casual riders.
+This chart shows the **overall split of rides** between members and casual riders.
 Members make up the majority of trips, which reinforces their importance as Cyclistic’s core customer base.
 Casual riders, however, still represent a significant share, showing room for targeted growth strategies.
 It's also important to note that on average, casual riders take longer trips per ride than members do.

 **👉 Takeaway**: Members ride more frequently overall, but casual riders ride lomger and still provide an important opportunity for expansion if Cyclistic can convert them into long-term subscribers.<br>

 <img width="999" height="799" alt="Cyclistic Riding Patterns_ Members vs Casuals" src="https://github.com/user-attachments/assets/3850c5c0-b898-4a1a-8741-a6bac39e3c0b" />

-The visual above displays the difference in ride patterns for members and casuals on a weekly and monthly basis.
-It's evident that members are more active on weekdays and less on weekends, while casuals are more active on weekends and less on weekdays.
-Also, both members and casuals see an uptick in rides starting in February and ending in September (Spring-Summer), while also experiencing a drop in rides from October through January (Fall-Winter).
-We can infer from this information that members may be using bikes during the week to get to and from work, while casuals use bikes more on weekends for leisure.
-Also, the number of rides by each rider is largely effected by the time of year.
+**2. 📅 Rides by Day of Week & Month (Line Chart, split by Rider Type)**

+This visualization highlights **riding patterns throughout the week and month for members and casuals**.

+.
+Members ride more consistently across **weekdays**, which suggests a strong commuting or daily-use pattern.

+.
+Casual riders show spikes on **weekends**, aligning with leisure or recreational use.

+.
+Both groups ride more in the warmer months (spring/summer) and decline during the winter.

+.
+Casual riders are especially seasonal, with sharp increases during summer months — likely tied to tourism and outdoor activities.

+.
+Members ride more steadily throughout the year, though they also peak in summer.

+👉 **Takeaway**: Members are more likely to use Cyclistic as a part of their routine, while casuals treat it as a weekend or free-time activity.
+Seasonal campaigns targeting casuals in summer could increase revenue, while ensuring bike availability during commuting months supports members.

 <img width="999" height="799" alt="Cyclistic Rideable Type_ Members vs Casuals" src="https://github.com/user-attachments/assets/1455e15d-db7c-41b7-bc33-a4c93e0eb020" />